grantnorwood/expedia-e2e/exercise-2/README.md

 ![project structure](https://content.screencast.com/users/gnorwood_homeaway/folders/Snagit/media/b2a1ebfd-7ded-45db-bffe-e3a142bd6426/2018-06-03_20-33-07.png)

-2. From the official [WebDriver docs](http://webdriver.io/guide.html), let's copy their example test code.
-Create a new file called `example.spec.js` and copy the following into it:
+1. From the official [WebDriver docs](http://webdriver.io/guide.html), let's copy their example test code.
+Create a new file in the `tests/browser` directory called `example.spec.js` and copy the following into it:

 ```js
 var webdriverio = require('webdriverio');